unclereeemus/ytmp/README.md

   -c ...	alternative to -m c
   -R ...	alternative to -m r

-  E 		edit the queue in nvim and source rc from "$XDG_CONFIG_HOME/nvim/ytmp.vim"
+  E 		open the queue in nvim and source rc from "$XDG_CONFIG_HOME/nvim/ytmp.vim". nvim is started
+		with "--noplugin +/'***'" as well.

   -sd <#> 	get listen history and other details about entry (accepts p|l|m like 'm') -dl 		download song # (accepts p|l|m like 'm'). does not respect \$max_len_for_dl.
   -shuf 	runs shuf on the queue file and overwrites it. the original queue can be found in "$cache_dir/queue_noshuf".

-  -vd 		prints $cache_dir/ytmpqdiscards which contains list of songs that were selected to be added to the queue in the last search but were already found on the queue.
+  -vd 		prints "$qdiscards_file" which contains a list of songs that were selected to be added to the queue in the last search but were already found in the queue.
 		it's removed with every search.

   -rd [c] 	copies or moves songs listed in $cache_dir/ytmpqdiscards; can be copied (when given c option) to or moved (when no options are given) from their current position to the position they
-		would have been added on if they were never found on the queue.
+		would have been added to if they were never found on the queue.

   -d [<start on>] [[[<from>],[<to>]] [l]] [<from>],[<to>] [#] ... [k]]
   		no arg - play one song after another